CMU-IDS-2022/final-project-atd-2/Report.md

 steps in this, one involving the science and second is the analysis of preexisting datasets.\[4\]

-2) Climate and weather are two different elements in scientific literature.
+2)Climate and weather are two different elements in scientific literature.
 Weather represents a short-term variability whereas climate represents trends taking place in a region over time.
 Hence it is important to make sure future projections rely on climate change and not